BitDevsAbuja/bitdevsabuja.org/content/2025-09-27-socratic-seminar-10.md

 ### Agenda

 ### Announcements

-We are excited to introduce our seventh [Socratic Seminar](/about)!
+We are excited to introduce our tenth [Socratic Seminar](/about)!
 A special thank you to our sponsor [BTrust](https://www.btrust.tech/) for food, refreshments, and hall space

 ### Reminders